BradChang/misc/ringbuf/shared/README.md

 ### Create

 Create a ring of a given size.
-The usable space is slightly less because the bookkeeping resides in the file too.
+The file is created a tiny bit larger for the bookkeeping to reside in the file.

     int shr_init(char *file, size_t sz, int flags, ...);